ttoivone/mediacapture-extensions/face-detection-explainer.md

 ### Constraints

 New members are added to capabilities, constraints, and settings for Web applications to enable detection and automatic generation of face and face landmark metadata.
-These are used in conjunction with `getUserMedia()`, `applyConstraints()`, and `getCapabilities()`.
-Web applications should not ask more facial metadata than what they need to limit computation.
-For example, if an application is content with just a face bounding box, it should set the constraint `humanFaceLandmarkDetectionMode` to `"none"`.
+These are used in conjunction with `getUserMedia()`, `applyConstraints()`, `getCapabilities()`, and `getSettings()`.
+Web applications can reduce the computational load on the user agent by only requesting the necessary amount of facial metadata, rather than asking for more than they need.
+For example, if an application is content with just a face bounding box, it should apply the value `"none"` to the constraint `humanFaceLandmarkDetectionMode`.

-The constraints `humanFaceDetectionMode` and `humanFaceLandmarkDetectionMode` request the detail level of detection that the application wants for human faces and their landmarks, respectively.
+The constraints `humanFaceDetectionMode` and `humanFaceLandmarkDetectionMode` request the metadata detail level that the application wants for human faces and their landmarks, respectively.
 These settings can be one of the enumeration values in `HumanFaceDetectionMode` and `HumanFaceLandmarkDetectionMode`.
-When `humanFaceDetectionMode` is `"bounding-box"`, the user agent must attempt face detection and setting the metadata in video frames correspondingly.
-When the setting is `"none"`, face segmentation metadata (including landmarks) is not set by the user agent.
+When the setting `humanFaceDetectionMode` is `"bounding-box"`, the user agent must attempt face detection and set the metadata in video frames correspondingly.
+When the setting is `"none"`, face segmentation metadata is not set by the user agent.
 Similarly, when `humanFaceLandmarkDetectionMode` is `"none"`, no metadata related to the landmarks is set (ie. segmentation information for types  `left-eye`, `right-eye`, `eye`, and `mouth`).
 When the setting is `"center-point"` the user agent must attempt to detect face landmarks and set the segmentation metadata accordingly.

-In most implementations, if face detection mode is `"none"`, the user agent would also disable human face landmark detection by setting `humanFaceLandmarkDetectionMode` to be the same `"none"` because typically face landmarks can not be detected without first face detection.
+On many platform APIs, enabling face landmark detection implies also enabling face detection.
+Therefore the user agent could enable face detection (setting it to `"bounding-box"`) when a web application applies the constraint to enable facial landmark detection.

 ## Platform Support